chef/chef-web-docs/content/resources/yum_repository/_index.md

 - property: include_config
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'An external configuration file using the format
+  - markdown: An external configuration file using the format `url://to/some/location`.

-      `url://to/some/location`.'
 - property: includepkgs
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Inverse of exclude property.
-This is a list of packages you want to

-      use from a repository.
-If this option lists only one package then

-      that is all Yum will ever see from the repository.'
+  - markdown: Inverse of exclude property.
+This is a list of packages you want to use from a repository.
+If this option lists only one package then that is all Yum will ever see from the repository.
 - property: keepalive
   ruby_type: true, false
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Determines whether or not HTTP/1.1 `keep-alive` should be used with
+  - markdown: Determines whether or not HTTP/1.1 `keep-alive` should be used with this repository.

-      this repository.'
 - property: make_cache
   ruby_type: true, false
   required: false
   default_value: 'true'
-  new_in: null
   description_list:
-  - markdown: 'Determines whether package files downloaded by Yum stay in cache
+  - markdown: Determines whether package files downloaded by Yum stay in cache directories.

-      directories.
-By using cached data, you can carry out certain

-      operations without a network connection.'
+      By using cached data, you can carry out certain operations without a network connection.
 - property: max_retries
   ruby_type: String, Integer
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Number of times any attempt to retrieve a file should retry before

-      returning an error.
-Setting this to ''0'' makes Yum try forever.'
+  - markdown: Number of times any attempt to retrieve a file should retry before returning an error.
+Setting this to `0` makes Yum try forever.
 - property: metadata_expire
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: 'Time (in seconds) after which the metadata will expire.
 If the